Client : Postmates Serve

 Here’s a writeup from Variety on the launch of the app: https://variety.com/2018/digital/news/laugh-exchange-app-comedy-cash-prizes-1202966031/

-We recently had the chance to collaborate with the data visualization team at Google for an immersive experience that played a large role in the opening of the 2015 Google IO Keynote.
+In 2015 we had the opportunity to collaborate with the data visualization team at Google for an immersive experience that played a large role in the opening of the 2015 Google IO Keynote.
 This visualization was showcased at the Moscone Center and was displayed across 7 screens that were in a U shape around the audience.
 The goal was to showcase Android's growth in diversity and reach since its inception.

 Our goal with audio was to support this visual experience by creating lightweight tonal elements that consisted of different frequencies and pitches to match the diversity represented in color.
 On top of these lighter weight elements, we created larger, more melodic swells that would match key moments in the animation to bring more color and beauty into the experience.